 - PhD Students join for free

-- Retired persons, couples and members from some developing countries receive a 50% fee reduction.
+- Certain categories such as members from developing countries receive a 70% fee reduction.

 - There is also an option to become a Joint Member of BS-IMS at a reduced rate.